 14.5 Each applicant is advised in writing whether or not their application has been successful.
-Feedback will be given verbally if requested by the applicant (see Section 15.2).
+Feedback will be given verbally if requested by the applicant (see below).

 14.6 The Vice-Chancellor and President reports all promotions to Council.